Classic Veracruz culture

-A stela from the Classic Veracruz site of Aparicio, showing a sacrificed ballplayer, 400-700 CE.
+A stela from the Classic Veracruz site of Aparicio, showing a sacrificed ballplayer, 400–700 CE.
 Height: 125 cm (4 ft).

 Classic Veracruz culture (or Gulf Coast Classic culture) refers to a cultural area in the north and central areas of the present-day Mexican state of Veracruz, a culture that existed from roughly 100 to 1000 CE, or during the Classic era.

 El Tajin was the major center of Classic Veracruz culture; other notable settlements include Higueras, Zapotal, Cerro de las Mesas, Nopiloa, and Remojadas, the latter two important ceramics centers.
 The culture spanned the Gulf Coast between the Pánuco River on the north and the Papaloapan River on the south.

 The Classic Veracruz culture is sometimes associated with the Totonacs, who were occupying this territory at the time of the Spanish Conquest of the Aztec Empire.
 However, there is little or no evidence that the Totonacs were the originators of the Classic era culture.
 Another candidate for the ethnolinguistic identity is the Huastecs.

 Social structure

 Burials, monumental sculpture, relief carvings, and the distribution of architecture within the regional centers all point to a stratification of Classic Veracruz society, including the presence of an elite rank as well as craft specialization.
-Elite hereditary rulers held sway over these small- to medium-sized regional centers, none over 2000 km^{2}, maintaining their rule through political and religious control of far-flung trade networks and legitimizing it through typical Mesoamerican rites such as bloodletting, human sacrifice, warfare, and use of exotic goods.
+Elite hereditary rulers held sway over these small- to medium-sized regional centers, none over 2000 km2, maintaining their rule through political and religious control of far-flung trade networks and legitimizing it through typical Mesoamerican rites such as bloodletting, human sacrifice, warfare, and use of exotic goods.
 Much or most of the population, however, lived in isolated homesteads, hamlets, or villages.

 Like the Epi-Olmec and Olmec cultures before it, Classic Veracruz culture was based on swidden, or slash-and-burn, agriculture, with maize an important component of the diet, supplemented with domestic dog, wild deer and other mammals, and fish and shellfish.
 Cotton was also an important crop.